petrroll/mff-stuff/EVA2/notes.md

     - slower than specialized gradient descent via backprop
     - can be parallelized heavily, used for reinforcement tasks

+    - backprop can be used as a smart mutation

 - learning architecture:
     - fitness: build architecture, train (BP / EA, doesn't matter), see accuracy
     - possible encodings: